 The art section is bringing together a great selection of artists and different mediums, with special focus to performing and visual arts.
 One of the highlights of the night is an immersive virtual reality film called Via Alice.
 It will be topped up with a live sound and dance performance, led by artist, dancer and producer Khalif Diouf (aka Le1f) and Indigenous Australian dancer and choreographer Waangenga Blanco (Bangarra Dance Theatre).
 More dance and performance acts will be complemented by electronic artists and digital video arts.

 For SM2018, Melbourne favorite Cut Copy will be rocking the stage and will be joined by some of our local legends, such as Beaches, Body Type, Love Deluxe, Ara Koufax and Stella Donnelly.
 They’re joined by some hot US and UK hip hop and r’n’b acts such as Jamila Woods, J Hus.
 Further acts include Laurel Halo, Honey Dijon, Gerd Janson, Dan Shake, Eclair Fifi and Project Pablo.

 Ready for an immersive restaurant experience?
 In 2018, the Sensoratory Restaurant teams up with one of Melbourne’s absolute benchmark eateries.
 This year, it will be all about the real star of every meal… the dessert.

 New this year at ACCA:

 Explore the new world order at this years brand new “Future Culture” space at ACCA.
-Honoring the creative diversity of cultures from around the globe, this space will be an explosion of color and explore the shifting meanings of fashion, photography, arts and music.
+Honouring the creative diversity of cultures from around the globe, this space will be an explosion of colour and explore the shifting meanings of fashion, photography, arts and music.